Backing down, Trump agrees to end shutdown without border wall money

 Conservative commentator Ann Coulter lashed out at Trump for capitulating on Friday, calling him on Twitter “the biggest wimp ever to serve as President of the United States.”

-Top Senate Democrat Chuck Schumer said he hoped the experience would be a “lesson learned” for Trump and his party that it is self-defeating to shut down the government over policy disputes.
-Schumer said Democrats and Trump have “so many areas” on which they can agree on border security but not a wall.
+Top Senate Democrat Chuck Schumer said he hoped the experience would be a “lesson learned” for Trump and his party that it is self-defeating to shut the government over policy disputes.
+Schumer said Democrats and Trump have “so many areas” of agreement on border security but not a wall.

 “The walls we are building are not medieval walls,” Trump said.
 “They are smart walls designed to meet the needs of front-line border agents and are operationally effective.
 These barriers are made of steel, have see-through visibility, which is very important, and are equipped with sensors, monitors and cutting-edge technology, including state-of-the-art drones.”